jepstein-eagle/adaptable/packages/adaptable/readme/adaptable-state-guide.md

 The solution is that Predefined Config contains a named reference to the function but the actual implementation is elsewhere (in the UserFunctions section of AdaptableOptions).

-Revision Property
+### Revision Property

 The concept behind Predefined Config is that it provides - at design-time - the objects, entitlements and theme for initial use of the Application.

-It is read once and merged into the user's Adaptable State, and then any run-time changes which users make will form part of their State and be continually updated.

 But sometimes developers might want to update a section in Predefined Config while ensuring that the rest of the user's State remains untouched.